-But if you are doing a frugal Christmas these make a great gift for anyone who you know uses a fireplace.
-Put in a basket with a loaf of homemade banana bread and some tea or coffee makes a very inexpensive present.
+If you are doing a frugal Christmas these make a great gift for anyone who you know uses a fireplace.
+Put in a basket with a loaf of homemade banana bread and some tea or coffee to make a very inexpensive present.
 Or just tie up for a Housewarming gift in a dishtowel with some decorative matches.
-Bot cute ideas and wallet friendly.
+Both cute ideas and wallet friendly.
 And after using them they will be asking you where they can get more!

 Now is your turn what is your favorite homemade essential.
 Meet us in the comments with your ideas!